transalte/transalte.github.io/_docs/aasp_L01_monosynth.md

 To access these values individually, the `midiparse` object unpacks and converts the raw data into standard messages that can be utilised easily.
 The most commonly used parameters are Note-On/Off & Velocity (for pitch and volume) and Control Change (for control of other parameters such as filters, effects and so on).

->Similar to the note information, Control Changes contain two elements; a controller number and the value.
+>Similar to the[^exp] note information, Control Changes contain two elements; a controller number and the value.
 Dials, sliders and/or pads on a MIDI device will each be allocated a controller number and interacting with them will change the value (running from 0 to 127).
 These controllers can be mapped to different elements of a device, or DAW in Live's case, i.e a filter, a delay's feedback and so on.

 When pressing keys, MIDI information relating to the note(s) pressed is transmitted in two stages: